 The quick answer is this is bad advice in general.
 There might be cases where a quick update shot from a phone is of value in addition to submitting professionally made headshots.
 Such phone shots can add value in verifying your current look.
-However, the industry at large consists of just about all actors making an effort and investment in getting good actor headshots.
+However, the industry at large consists of just about all actors making an effort to invest in getting headshots for acting in Los Angeles that are professionally made.
 So, it is a fundamental mistake to not also do so.
 It would be like showing up to a race in a Ford when everyone else showed up in a Ferrari.

 We all know Hollywood to be made of big productions.
 The industry stops at nothing to ensure high quality in the content they put out.
 This is true of big show productions and big brand commercials.
 Everything is well polished.
 So, why would it be wise to submit an inferior quality headshot in an industry that is all about the best quality?
 Be sure you are taken seriously by showing you are serious too, starting with your headshots.
 If you are just getting into the industry, you might first wonder, what is a headshot in acting?

 There are many details that can be covered about what is a headshot for actors and a post linked above can get into those details.
 But briefly, a headshot is a photo of someone’s face for the purpose of marketing that person.
 In the business world, it is typically on LinkedIn for career opportunities or a business website to influence a customer to do business with them.